ahettlin/angular-cli-workshop/Exercise-1.md

   // Defines the dependencies of this module, the objcts it declares, and its providers.
   imports: [
     BrowserModule, // This application will run in a browser, so this brings in the infrastructure for that.
-Angular can also be configured for server-side rendering, but that's outside the scope of this workshop.
+Angular can alternatively be configured for server-side rendering.
     AppRoutingModule // Brings in the routing module declared in app-routing.module.ts.
 We'll look at that next.
   ],
   providers: [], // We have no global providers (services).
 We will create one later in the workshop.